-*This post was bought to you by Justick Mini™, that cool board you see above, more details below.
+*This post was brought to you by Justick Mini™, that cool board you see above, more details below.

 1. First thing, adopt this mantra.
 You are not required to set yourself on fire to keep other people warm.